 “One big thing about us is that anyone can push the ball up,” Goodman said.
 “All of us can play like every position, and all of us can shoot.
 So that’s what makes us very hard to guard.”

 Off the floor, though, Foreman’s impact was a bit harder to quantify.
-One of three captains last year, he was the of last year’s championship run, dominating down the stretch even with a stress fracture.
+One of three captains last year, he was the heart and soul of last year’s championship run, dominating down the stretch even with a stress fracture.

 But just like with their basketball schemes, the Quakers have a plan to fill the void, and it’s exactly what you would expect: running things by committee.